Medications for schizophrenia

 How well do antipsychotics work in acute psychosis?

-Antipsychotics mainly reduce abnormal perceptions such as delusions and hearing voices, and they help reduce agitation too.
+Antipsychotics mainly reduce abnormal perceptions such as delusions and hearing voices, and they help you to feel calmer too.
 They have less of an effect on – but can also improve – symptoms such as depression, lack of drive, and concentration and memory problems.

 Various studies have shown that the symptoms improve within six weeks in